 Student Clinical or Internship Activities

 The university reserves the right to restrict student clinical or internship activities during inclement weather to maintain student safety.
-All students on clinical rotations/internships are encouraged to discuss a plan of action with their site preceptor or supervisor which shall comply with the following procedures:
+All students on clinical rotations/internships should discuss a plan of action with their site preceptor or supervisor which shall comply with the following procedures:

 - All Campbell University students on clinical rotations/internships should follow clinic/hospital/company policies and procedures for their specific site during inclement weather.
 However, student safety must remain a priority.
 If students feel that there are extenuating circumstances related to their safe commute, or if they feel unsafe in any capacity, they are to contact their clinical coordinator/director/internship coordinator at the University as soon as possible.
 A determination will be made, on a case-by-case basis, as to whether the student should proceed or remain at the clinical or internship site.